m0ngr31/lexigr.am/docs/what-is-kanzi.md

 sidebar_label: What is Kanzi?
 ---

-This is a skill for Amazon Alexa that allows you to control one or more instances of [Kodi](https://kodi.tv) with your voice.
+This is a skill for Amazon Alexa that allows you to control one or more instances of Kodi with your voice.

-## Kodi-Alexa in Action
+## Kanzi in Action

 [![Amazon Echo - Kodi integration (demo 1)](http://i.imgur.com/BrXDYm6.png)](https://www.youtube.com/watch?v=Xar4byrlEvo "Amazon Echo - Kodi integration (demo 1)")